 Postmark’s delivery webhook allows you to receive notifications when an email is delivered to a recipient.
 In Postmark, an email is considered successfully delivered when the destination email server returns a 250 OK response after delivery is attempted.

-Postmark includes some additional information for bounce events that is not present in the SparkPost Event Webhook you should be aware of:
+Postmark includes some additional information for bounce events that are not present in the SparkPost Event Webhook you should be aware of:

 Information on whether the recipient’s email address is deactivated and can be reactivated